alanng10/Secane/Docue/Effect/a.md

 Effect kind Type is Type Board only.

-Secane mobile has none sensor.
+Secane mobile has none sensor built.